Stellarator: Stellarator

 To understand how the system works to counteract drift, consider the path of a single particle in the system starting in one of the straight sections.
 If that particle is perfectly centered in the tube, it will travel down the center into one of the half-tori, exit into the center of the next tube, and so on.
-This particle will loops through the entire torus without leaving the center.
+This particle will loop through the entire torus without leaving the center.
 Now consider another particle traveling parallel to the first, but initially located near the inside wall of the tube.
 In this case, it enters the outside edge of the half-torus and begins to drift down.
 It exits that section and enters the second straight section, still on the outside edge of that tube.
 However, because the tubes are crossed, when it reaches the second half-torus it enters it on the inside edge and drifts back up.

 Drift has other causes as well.
 Although the ions and electrons in the plasma both circle the magnetic lines, they move in opposite directions, at high rotational speeds.
 This leads to the possibility of collisions between particles circling different lines of force as they travel through the reactor, which for purely geometric reasons, causes the fuel to slowly drift outward.
 This process eventually causes the fuel to either collide with the structure or cause a large charge separation between the ions and electrons.
 Spitzer introduced the concept of a divertor, a magnet placed around the tube that pulled off the very outer layer of the plasma.
 This would remove the ions before they drifted too far and hit the walls.
 It would also remove any heavier elements.